 The American writer and professor Audre Lorde once said: “At the same time as we’re surviving in the mouth of the dragon, we also need to be feeding our vision.” (interview by Judy Simmons, WBAI, New York 1979.
 This is my attempt to feed a collective vision while surviving in the mouth of the capitalistic dragon.
 I dream of a future where design is used to help, heal, and harmonize, and I think to get there, we need to create intentional DesignShifts as a collective.

-As we shift our perspectives, practices and purpose of design, we also shift who we are as designers.
 I hope that these shifts will inspire a world where designers “walk hand in hand with those who are protecting and redefining well-being, life projects, territories, local economies, and communities worldwide”.
-(Design for the Pluriverse)
+(Quote from Designs for the Pluriverse)

 As we imagine design shifting from a focus on company growth to focus on community and planetary flourishing, we’re also imagining this reality for our own lives.
 Letting go of our endless focus on growth.
 Shifting from doing to being.
 Flourishing as human being.